Approximability of all Boolean CSPs with linear sketches

-We also give a (very) partial converse, showing that symmetric functions are approximation resistant in the dynamic setting if and only if they support 1-wise independence (see \autoref{prop:symmetric}).
-While we do believe that there are other streaming-approximation-resistant problems, we do not know of one even in the dynamic setting (and in particular do not give one in this paper).
+We also give a (very) partial converse, showing that symmetric functions are approximation resistant if and only if they support one-wise independence (see \autoref{prop:symmetric}).

+While we do believe that there are other approximation-resistant problems in the streaming setting, we do not know of one even approximation-resistant to sketching algorithms (and in particular do not give one in this paper).
 We discuss this more in the next section.

-We also give theorems capturing hardness in the insertion-only setting beyond the 1-wise independent case.
+We also give theorems capturing hardness in the streaming setting beyond the one-wise independent case.
 Stating the full theorem requires more notions (see \autoref{ssec:lb-detail-insert}), but as a consequence we get the following extension of the work of \cite{CGV20} who study the setting of $k=2$.